DIY CCTV systems – the pros and cons, and when to call in the professionals

 - Smart systems hook up to your Wi-Fi

 Although professional systems also connect to your Wi-Fi system, a DIY CCTV system should be easy to connect to your broadband.
 This means that you could have your cameras up and running within a couple of hours.

 What are the cons of DIY CCTV systems?

 - You’re not a security expert

-Ultimately, installing CCTV cameras yourself may mean that you miss opportunities for full coverage of your property.
+Ultimately, installing CCTV security cameras san jose ca yourself may mean that you miss opportunities for full coverage of your property.
 Security experts have years of experience and understand some of the most common break in or entry points at homes and businesses.
 As a result, they will know the best places to position cameras to provide you with maximum coverage where it’s needed most.
 At the end of the day, if a crime is committed, it’s important that your cameras point in the right direction otherwise it defeats the object of investing in CCTV cameras.

 - You’ve got to do the work yourself